 Also if you want to use the image commercially different rules apply.

 Alrighty!
-That’s my little list of FREE image sites and what a list it is.
+That’s my little list of FREE image (and video) sites and what a list it is.

 Just make sure when looking at any of these sites, do your own due diligence.
 Check out the terms for each site so you’re going in with your eyes wide open.

 Then download, use, amend, share, and have FUN!